#12. The difference between essential oils and extracts

 The popularity of cosmetics derived from natural sources is increasing.
 Such products are ecologically “ethical” and are effective and safe to use.

 Some of these substances have been used for centuries yet can still meet the needs of today’s consumers.
-Apart from their moisturizing and soothing effects, and anti-inflammatory and immune-modulatory function, these products reduce aging of the skin with their antioxidant, stabilizing action on the cellular membranes.
+Apart from their moisturising and soothing effects, and anti-inflammatory and immune-modulatory function, these products reduce ageing of the skin with their antioxidant, stabilising action on the cellular membranes.
 Treatment with olive oil has no side effects.
-Olive oil does not burn or traumatize the skin.
+Olive oil does not burn or traumatise the skin.

 More scientific research: